kankankankankankan/github-trending/README.md

 ## C

+* 【2024-10-15】[microsoft / ebpf-for-windows](https://github.com/microsoft/ebpf-for-windows) - eBPF implementation that runs on top of Windows
 * 【2024-10-08】[morrownr / 8821au-20210708](https://github.com/morrownr/8821au-20210708) - Linux Driver for USB WiFi Adapters that are based on the RTL8811AU and RTL8821AU Chipsets - v5.12.5.2
 * 【2024-10-01】[sabrogden / Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
 You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
 * 【2024-10-01】[pr3y / Bruce](https://github.com/pr3y/Bruce) - Firmware for m5stack Cardputer, StickC and ESP32